devgomesai/Hybrid-AI-Agent/README.md

 - Neo4j for the Knowledge Graph Engine (Graphiti connects to this)
 - FastAPI for the Agent API
 - Perplexity AI for Web Search Integration
-- Claude Code for the AI Coding Assistant (See CLAUDE.md, PLANNING.md, and TASK.md)

 ***